Xiaochr/xiaochr.github.io/_pages/about.md

 About me
 ===

-Changrong Xiao is a third-year Ph.D. candidate majoring Information Systems (IS), at the School of Economics and Management, Tsinghua University.
+Changrong Xiao is a fourth-year Ph.D. candidate majoring Information Systems (IS), at the School of Economics and Management, Tsinghua University.

 Under the guidance of [Prof. Sean Xin Xu](https://www.sem.tsinghua.edu.cn/en/info/1219/7547.htm), my research focuses on Natural Language Processing (NLP) applications and Human-AI interaction.
 I am deeply interested in exploring the transformative potential of Large Language Models (LLMs) in aiding second language learners in China, working closely with [Prof. Kunpeng Zhang](https://kpzhang.github.io/).
 Additionally, I am involved in designing and implementing Human-in-the-loop strategies for Recommender Systems.
 In a word, my research aims to be both engaging and practically impactful.